Gangezilla/readings/languages/garbage-collection-in-go.md

 - runtime verification of code
 - bounds checking of arrays

-Garbage collection does have a performance overhead, but it isn't as much as is commonly assumed.
-This means that programmers can spend more time writing the business logic of their programs and ensuring that it meets the needs of the end user.
+Garbage collection has a performance overhead, but it isn't as much as is assumed.
+The tradeoff is that a programmer can focus on the business logic of their program and ensure it meets the needs of the end user, instead of worrying about managing memory.

-The [**heap**](https://en.wikipedia.org/wiki/Memory_management#HEAP) and the [**stack**](https://en.wikipedia.org/wiki/Stack-based_memory_allocation) are two locations in memory where objects are stored by a running program.
-Garbage collection operates on the heap, not the stack.
+A running program will store objects in two locations in memory, the [**heap**](https://en.wikipedia.org/wiki/Memory_management#HEAP) and the [**stack**](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).Garbage collection operates on the heap, not the stack.
 The stack is a data structure that stores values as they're defined in a function.
 Calling another function within a function will push a new [**frame**](https://en.wikipedia.org/wiki/Call_stack) onto the stack.
 This frame will contain the values of that function and so on.
 When that function return the stack frame corresponding to that function is popped off the stack.
 This is what you'll see when a running program crashes and you see a stack trace.
 The stack trace contains all the calling functions up to where your program got up to.

 IMAGE OF STACK

-In contrast, the heap contains values that need to be referenced outside of a function.
-For example, statically defined constants at the start of a program, or more complex objects, such as Go structs.
-When the programmer defines an object that is placed on the heap, the memory that object requires gets is allocated on the heap and a pointer to it is returned.
-Think about the heap as a big graph where nodes are objects referred to by a place in code or another object.
-As a program runs, the heap will continue to grow as more objects are added unless the heap is cleaned up.
+n contrast, the heap contains values that are referenced outside of a function.
+For example, statically defined constants at the start of a program, or more complex objects, like Go structs.
+When the programmer defines an object that gets placed on the heap, the needed amount of memory is allocated and a pointer to it is returned.
+The heap is a big graph where objects are nodes referred to in code or by another object.
+As a program runs, the heap will continue to grow as objects are added unless the heap is cleaned up.

 IMAGE OF A HEAP AND HEAP GRAPH GOES HERE